SMCR - a practical workshop

 Branko Bjelobaba will take delegates through the Senior Managers and Certification Regime that becomes law on 9 December 2019 and will outline what firms will need to do.
 He will highlight what needs to happen with Statements of Responsibility and who could become Certified and how the Conduct Rules will apply to all staff.
 He will also explain how all this will happen and what action firms will need to take in readiness for the new regime.

-Craig Weston has wide experience in defending large and complex criminal/regulatory investigations/prosecutions by bodies such as the FCA, SFO and HMRC and will focus on the people side of enforcement and use examples of previous cases and will emphasise the shift to individuals' accountability and will also cover issues such as: the diagnostic approach, current enforcement caseload, recent tribunal and Regulatory Decisions Committee decisions, the new settlement regime for liability and penalties and protecting a firm's reputation under investigation.
+Sarah Wallace has wide experience in defending large and complex criminal or regulatory investigations or prosecutions by bodies such as the FCA, SFO and HMRC.
+FCA Enforcement Update.
+Sarah will cover topical issues such as: The 'diagnostic approach, current enforcement caseload, recent tribunal and Regulatory Decisions Committee decisions, the new settlement regime for liability and penalties and protecting a firm's reputation under investigation.

 In addition to the three presentations there will be an extended group Q&A session that will take questions on the three topics presented plus anything else troubling you to do with FCA.